JianGuoZhou3/lncRNA_BC/README.md

 # lncRNA_BC

 ## ABSTRACT
 It is a repository that contains information about my master's project.
 The main topic is lincRNA as biomarkers in breast cancer.
-The main objective is to identificate lincRNA biomarkers by transcriptome analysis
+The main objective is to identify lincRNA biomarkers by transcriptome analysis.

 ## INTRODUCTION